Elisabeth Dmitrieff: Childhood

 Elizaveta Lukinichna Kusheleva was born 1 November 1850, in Volok, a village in Toropets in the Pskov Governorate.
-Her father was Luka Ivanovich Kushelev (28 October 1793 - 1859) a pomeshchik (помещик, noble landowner) whose father, Ivan Ivanovich Kushelev, had been a senator under the reign of Paul I and active privy councillor under Alexander I. Kushelev received the education of a young aristocrat and joined the Cadet Corps, participating in the Napoleonic Wars.
+Her father was Luka Ivanovich Kushelev (28 October 1793 - 1859) a pomeshchik (noble landowner) whose father, Ivan Ivanovich Kushelev, had been a senator under the reign of Paul I and active privy councillor under Alexander I. Kushelev received the education of a young aristocrat and joined the Cadet Corps, participating in the Napoleonic Wars.
 His first wife, Anna Dmitriyevna (born Bakhmetiyeva), was the illegitimate daughter of a nobleman and a maid; she was a rich heiress ennobled by the emperor.
 The couple fought often; Kushelev beat his wife and even kidnapped their three daughters, and despite an attempt at mediation the couple separated in 1832.

 In 1848, Kushelev inherited the family estate after the death of his brother Nikolai.
 During his illness, Nikolai was treated by a 26 year old German Lutheran nurse, Carolina Dorothea Troskevich.
 Troskevich was part of the mechtchanstvo, the urban petty bourgeoisie, and came to Volok from Courland, where she had registered as sister of charity in the Lutheran evangelical order at Hasenpoth.
 She became Kushelev's mistress.

 Dmitrieff was the third of four surviving children of Kushelev and Troskevich: elder siblings Sophia and Alexander and a younger brother, Vladimir.
 Kushelev, mindful of his status as an aristocrat, did not want to risk dispossessing the three daughters from his first marriage and refused to recognize Elisabeth and her siblings.
 Kushelev's first wife died of cholera, and he would eventually marry Troskevich in 1856, after she intervened to save him when his serfs revolted.
 He was 63; Troskevich was 35.
 She converted to Russian Orthodoxy and adopted the name Natalia Yegorovna.

 Even after the three daughters from his first marriage had died, Kushelev did not legitimize the children of his second marriage.
 His will granted them the status of "wards", permitting inheritance of his fortune but not his noble title.
 The children were further marginalized in the Russian aristocracy by their mother's status as a foreigner.
 Her status as an illegitimate child and her rejection by the Russian aristocracy were probably the origin of Dmitrieff's sensitivity to inequalities, whether serfdom in the countryside or poverty in Saint Petersburg.